 However, a free-standing punching bag sometimes can fall on the floor.
 So the shells do not only withstand repetitive strikes but also that impact.
 Thus, the most commonly used cover material is tear-resistant synthetic leather which can extend the useful life of free standing bags and the padding is generally foam.

 The bases are suitable for you to roll and after finishing a drill, you can just move them away within seconds.
 As a side note, after working out with them in an MMA center in Samut Prakan for years I experienced that the cover materials generally don’t hold dust.
 So these are quite suitable for home workouts.

 6. Slip Bag

-This may not be even a bag technically as I have seen people using even water bottles.
+Technically, many people don’t consider this a bag as there are people who even use water bottles as a slipping bag.
 This tool basically enhances slipping ability.
-It is a small, light bag or an object and it is attached to a rope that is hanged from a ceiling.
+It is a small, light bag or an object and it is attached to a rope that is hung from a ceiling.
 This tool mimics an opponent’s punches and you use your slipping ability and head movements to prevent it from hitting your head.

 Traning with this bag and mastering slipping can take your boxing skills to the next level.